prooph/event-store-symfony-bundle/doc/event_store.md

 > **Hint**: You can also use other stream strategies.
 > Have a look at the documentation of the [prooph/pdo-event-store package](https://github.com/prooph/pdo-event-store/blob/master/docs/variants.md)
 > to learn about the different strategies.
+> See below for further information within this bundle.

 Do not be confused about the fact that the we defined a service with a class called event store – we are not done yet.
 But we are ready to configure the event store: